The marketing landscape has never looked so different.

 You might already have an idea of which platforms are best to engage with your audience.

 Think about what kind of content is best to convey your message.

 A great technique to consider is encouraging participation between you and your audience.

 Conscious marketing is designed to create discussion; you’re creating a community.

 Allowing discussion and conversation between you and others is a great way to build a strong, long-lasting relationship.

 Always use this technique in their #EndPeriodPoverty over Instagram.
-Always uses poetry influencers such as Nikita Gill to encourage mass discussion.
+They use poetry influencers such as Nikita Gill to encourage mass discussion.
 The incentive is that for every like and comment, pads will be donated to The Red Box Project.
-In doing this, they take engagement goes beyond merely using the hashtag.
+In doing this, they make engagement go beyond merely using the hashtag.

 Conscious marketing allows you to connect, bond and empower consumers through shared values and credible endorsement.

 But, conscious marketing goes beyond the immediate effect of your brand.